collective/collective.js.pikachoose/README.txt

 Integration of pikachoose_ in Plone3 and Plone4.

-This version include pikachoose version dated 1/16/2012
+This version include pikachoose 4.0.4

 Credits
 =======